BIRCWH K12 Program

 Building Interdisciplinary Research Careers in Women’s Health

-The Duke University School of Medicine and North Carolina Central University (NCCU) are recipients of a National Institute of Child Health and Human Development (NICHD) Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) grant.
+The Duke University School of Medicine and North Carolina Central University (NCCU) are recipients of a National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) grant.
 The BIRCWH program is led by the NIH Office of Research on Women's Health (ORWH), along with nearly a dozen other NIH Institutes and Centers.
-The BIRCWH is a K12 Institutional Training Grant that provides junior faculty at Duke or NCCU 75% salary support (50% for surgical specialties) for up to $100,000 per year for a minimum of two years.
+The BIRCWH is a K12 Institutional Training Grant that provides junior faculty at Duke or NCCU 75% salary support (50% for surgical specialties) for up to $100,000 per year for two years.
+Scholars will receive up to $33,000/year towards their research project.
 The program provides research development support to pursue research careers related to women's health and builds upon existing interdisciplinary faculty relationships to foster productive and innovative collaborations.

 In 2022, our 5-year renewal was awarded, which will lead to 25 years of continued funding for the BIRCWH program.